jon-cheng/leagueintel/README.md

 platform. leagueintel ingests your league's full history and puts an LLM-powered chatbot in front of it, so you can ask open-ended questions about your league instead of digging through spreadsheets or ESPN's own limited UI (league data gets deleted after the season).
+Every year I'd manually pull together reports: draft grades, waiver wire wins, and other trends.
+My leaguemates had all sorts of other analytical questions.
+So I built a tool that lets everyone ask their own questions, whenever they want, about anything in our ESPN league's history.

 Now you can back up your trash talk with cold hard facts: draft value, waiver pickups, FAAB spending, and head-to-head history, all in one place.